Basic Rider Information Guide

 - Keep food and drinks in closed containers.
 Eating is not allowed on AC Transit, but you can bring food and drinks on board in closed containers.

-AC Transit is committed to ensuring that no person is excluded from participation in, or denied the benefits of its services on the basis of race, color or national origin as protected by Title VI of the Civil Rights Act of 1964, as amended (*Title VI*).
-If you believe you have been subjected to discrimination under Title VI, you may file a written complaint.
-Please complete the Complaint Form and send to:
+AC Transit is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its services on the basis of race, color, or national origin as protected by Title VI of the Civil Rights Act.
+For more information on AC Transit’s civil rights programs and the procedures to file a complaint, please check this civil rights webpage.